 Warrior ILevel of Difficulty: Beginner

-1. From High Lung pose with the right knee bent, engage the legs to ground down through the feet, and inhale the hands up to the bent knee.
+1. From High Lunge pose with the right knee bent, engage the legs to ground down through the feet, and inhale the hands up to the bent knee.
 Use the arms to draw the torso back slightly.
 Make sure the right knee is directly over the right ankle.

 2. Bring the hands to the hips and square the hips and the shoulders to the front wall.
 Relax the shoulders down and draw the shoulderblades towards the spine to open the chest.